ACAviation/ac-aviation-docs/docs/source/QA-2017/Distribution_System_of_QAM.rst

 |           |10++   |         |
 +-----------+-------+---------+

+.. attention:: Signatures contained in the paper copy.

 ..
 Note:: Each Nominated Person is responsible for the distribution of
           copies of the QAM to their subordinates as appropriate.